You are using an outdated browser. Most of this website should still work, but after upgrading your browser it will look and perform better.

 - Paper scissors, fabric scissors, small scissors, snips and quick unpick

-- Pencils: 2H, HB or B
+- Pencils (2H, HB or B)

-- Fabric/cloth marking pencil
+- Fabric or cloth marking pencil

-- Pen, rubber, pencil sharpener
+- Pen, rubber and pencil sharpener

 - A4 folder and plastic sleeves